Weak measurement amplification based on thermal noise effect: Conclusion

-\emph{Conclusion}-In this letter, we considered using thermal state to enhance the amplification limit of the displacement of the pointer via Fock-state view of weak measurement \cite{Simon11,Li14}, and the maximal amplification can reach thermal fluctuation.
-The mechanism behind the amplification is the superposition between the number state $|n\rangle $ and the state $(c+c^{\dagger })|n\rangle $ (unnormalized) of the postselection pointer.
-To this end, we proposed two different schemes for experimental implementations with optomechanical system, and show that the amplification that occurs at time near $\omega _{m}t=0$ is important for bad cavities with non-sideband resolved regime, \textbf{which means that our proposed schemes are feasible to observe the impact of a single photon on a room-temperature mechanical oscillator under current experimental condition.} \textbf{ Moreover, we have provided enough theoretical toolbox \cite{Li=15,Li-15} to amplify the weaker effect in one-photon weak-coupling optomechanics, which may be employed to explore the faint gravitational effect.}
+In this paper, we considered using thermal state to enhance the amplification limit of the mechanical oscillator's displacement after the postselection, and the maximal amplification value can reach the level of thermal fluctuation, indicating that constantly improving the amplification limit with the temperature increasing.
+In other words, thermal noise effect of the pointer is beneficial for weak measurement amplification.
+The mechanism behind the amplification is attributed to the superposition between the number state $|n\rangle $ and the state $(c+c^{\dagger })|n\rangle $ (unnormalized) of the postselection pointer and the classical statistical properties of thermal state itself.
+To this end, we proposed two different schemes for experimental implementations with optomechanical system, and show that the amplification that occurs at time near $\omega _{m}t=0$ is important for bad cavities with non-sideband resolved regime, which means that our proposed two schemes are feasible to observe the impact of a single photon on a room-temperature mechanical oscillator under current experimental condition.
+Moreover, we have provided enough theoretical toolbox \cite{Li=15,Li-15} to amplify the weaker effect in one-photon weak-coupling optomechanics, which may be employed to explore the faint gravitational effect.